sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_3_ProgrammingLanguages/ProgrammingLanguages_Quiz.md

 **Description**

-a) A Programming language is a system of notations for writing computer programs.
+A Programming language is a system of notations for writing computer programs.

-b) It is not a set of instructions for humans.

-c) It is not correct.

-d) All are not correct.

 ---
 ---